mahmudulyeamim/Cannon-Fight/README.md

 - Open up "Cannon Fight" on your terminal.
 - Open Game.hpp file and do the following:

-    - Delete these parts form above of Game.hpp
+    - Delete these parts from above of Game.hpp

             #include <SDL2/SDL.h>
             #include <SDL2_image/SDL_image.h>